This topic provides instructions to delete and reactivate the Phoenix AWS proxy.

 Reactivate Phoenix AWS proxy

-To activate a previously deleted Phoenix AWS proxy, you will have to reactivate the Phoenix AWS proxy.
-When you reactivate an instance of AWS proxy, Phoenix AWS proxy establishes a persistent connection with Phoenix Master.
-The Phoenix AWS proxy is no longer disconnected; and instead, it performs a DR of the virtual machines across an ESXi or a vCenter Server following the backup schedule.
+To activate a previously deleted Phoenix AWS proxy, you must reactivate the Phoenix AWS proxy.
+When you reactivate an instance of AWS proxy, Phoenix AWS proxy establishes a persistent connection with Phoenix Cloud.
+The Phoenix AWS proxy is no longer disconnected; and instead, it performs a disaster recovery of the virtual machines across an ESXi or a vCenter Server following the backup schedule.